Vetrify/vetrify-web-components/README.md

 npm run
 ```

-> note: this will start both stencil and storybook
+> note: this will start both StencilJs and Storybook

 ### To Build